 You are now leaving this website and being directed to the specific California government resource or website that you have requested.
 CalHR accepts no responsibility for the content or accessibility of external websites or external documents linked to on this website.

-The purpose of this toolkit is to help department HR offices, managers and supervisors find information about employee recognition tools and resources.
+The purpose of this toolkit is to help departmental personnel offices, managers and supervisors find information about employee recognition tools and resources.
 This toolkit is regularly updated with new resources.
 If your department would like to share a resource, please make submissions to

 Employee Recognition Resources.
 This is not an exclusive list.
 CalHR encourages each department to explore additional resources related to employee recognition.

-Employee recognition programs reward employees for a variety of reasons; from performing their daily jobs well to going above and beyond the call of duty.
-Below is information about the authorized statewide Merit Award Program as well as examples of programs developed by departments.
+Employee recognition programs reward employees for a variety of reasons, from performing their daily jobs well to going above and beyond the call of duty.
+Below you will find information about the authorized statewide Merit Award Program as well as examples of programs developed by departments.
 Obtain the necessary approval within your department before conducting formal recognition activities.

-The Merit Award Program (MAP) was established by the California Legislature in 1950 as an incentive award system to recognize employee's contributions to state government and its operations.
-This recognition awards program is authorized for all state departments and each department has a Merit Award Administrator.
+The Merit Award Program was established by the California Legislature in 1950 as an incentive award system to recognize employee contributions to state government and its operations.
+This recognition awards program is authorized for all state departments and each department has a Merit Award administrator.